videolan/x265/doc/reST/cli.rst

 	Influence rate distortion optimizations to try to preserve the energy of the source image in the encoded image, at the expense of compression efficiency.
 1.0 is a typical value.
 Default disabled.
-It only has effect on presets which use RDO (slow and below)
+It only has effect on presets which use full RDO-based decisions (slower, veryslow and placebo)

 	**Range of values:** 0 ..
 2.0